shopgate/connect-doc/markdown/guides/technical/engange/using-the-translation-system.md

 }
 ```

 Please note that the translation file starts with `myExtensionName`.
 It is a good practice to namespace your translations in order to avoid possible conflicts with default translations.
 It is possible to intentionally create these conflicts in order to override theme translations.
-But as stated before, we highly discourage this approach.

 ### 2. Declaring Your Translation in the Extension-config
-Now, when you have your translation files in place, you only need to declare them in the `extension-config.json` file, like in the example below:
+When you have your translation files in place, you only need to declare them in the `extension-config.json` file, like in the example below:
 ```json
 {
   "version": "1.0.0",